 \paragraph{Format for $\mathcal{V}$.} Starting with the CUDA capability 8.0, the Nvidia GPUs have bfloat16 support, which is a half precision data type optimized for Deep Learning.
 We found that our optimizer still converges when we use bfloat16 instead of float32.
 This is particularly useful when automatic mixed precision (AMP) is activated because it speeds up the overall training and has a lower memory footprint (both for the model's state and for the optimizer's state).

 \paragraph{Sparse Scalar Products.} This operation is commonly known as sparse-matrix vector multiplication (SPMV) and several implementations already exist for a few sparsity representations (e.g. CSR, COO), but unfortunately they cannot be directly used for our particular choice for the matrix $G=(\mathcal{I}, \mathcal{V})$, each of size $m \times k$.
-Thus, we can write a kernel that leverages the properties of our buffer as follows.
+We implement an SPMV kernel that leverages the properties of our buffer.
 We use $m$ thread blocks, each containing 1024 threads.
 One thread block processes one row and has a shared memory array of 1024 floats to store the dot product computed on a subset of the row.
 We perform memory coalesced reads for the indices and values from the global memory.
-In the end, we perform parallel reduction over the shared memory buffer to compute the sum (the final value for the dot product) in logarithmic complexity.
+Lastly we perform parallel reduction over the shared memory buffer to compute the sum (the final value for the dot product) in logarithmic complexity.
 We show our implementation of the SP operation in the Appendix~\ref{section:appendix-cuda-kernels}.